ml4ai/skema/docs/index.md

 to share, extend and maintain.
 The Scientific Knowledge Extraction and Model Assembly (SKEMA) framework aims to make fundamental contributions to machine-assisted knowledge discovery, curation, and modeling.

+The SKEMA project is supported by DARPA under contract HR00112290092.